jelix/ldapdao-module/README.md

   For some LDAP, the DN could be a simple string, for example an email.
   You could then set `bindUserDN="%%LOGIN%%@company.local"`.
-Or even `bindUserDN="%%LOGIN%%"` if the login can type the full value of the DN or an email or else..
+Or even `bindUserDN="%%LOGIN%%"` if the user can type the full value of the DN or an email or else..
 (Probably it's not recommended to allow a user to type himself its full DN, it can be a security issue)